gvwilson/thirdbit/src/fiction/santas/index.md

 Were there icicles in his eyelashes as well?
 That wasn't important.
 What mattered was that he could see something large, dark, and rectangular on the horizon.
+A factory?
-A factory,
+A fortress?
-a fortress,
-a research station abandoned when an attempt to reanimate the dead worked a little too well: as long as it wasn't ice, it was something to aim for.
+A research station abandoned when an attempt to reanimate the dead worked a little too well?
+As long as it wasn't ice,
+it was something to aim for.
 He stumbled toward it,
 hugging himself to hold on to what little body heat he had left.

-When he reached the top of the next ridge he had to stop and rub his eyes again.
+When he reached the top of the next ridge he stopped and rubbed his eyes again.
-It was a factory—an enormous factory sitting in a shallow valley that offered a little protection from the intensifying wind.
+It *was* a factory—an enormous factory sitting in a shallow valley that offered a little protection from the intensifying wind.
 Finner could have stacked ten copies of his house on top of one another and still not reached the building's steeply-slanted roof.